Financial Aid

 If you did not receive a work-study award as part of your financial aid package, you may have your name added to the work-study waiting list.
 If work-study funds become available, students on the waiting list will be considered for an award based on their eligibility.
 Being placed on the list in no way assures that you will receive a work-study award.

 Work-study awards are not credited to your expenses in the Business Office.
 You are paid on scheduled pay days for the actual hours worked during the preceding two weeks.
 When you have earned the amount of your work-study award, your employer may decide to continue your employment as a regular student employee.
-If you still have a balance owing you may be required to make payment with your work study funds.
+If you still have a balance owing you may be required to make payment with your work-study funds.

 Federal Direct Loans

 Direct Loans are either subsidized or unsubsidized.
 With a subsidized loan, the Federal Government pays interest on the loan until you begin repayment and during authorized periods of deferment.
 If you receive an unsubsidized loan, you will be charged interest from the time the loan is disbursed until it is repaid in full.
 If you allow the interest to accumulate, it will be capitalized (added to the principal which means the loan “grows”) and the amount you repay can become very expensive.
 If you choose to pay the interest as it accumulates, you will repay less over the life of the loan.
 You can receive both a subsidized and an unsubsidized loan for the same enrollment period.
+Please see the Financial Aid Office for interest rates and loan fees.
+The loan fee is paid to the Department of Education upon disbursement of loan.

 Repayment begins after you graduate, leave school, or drop below half-time enrollment.
 You have six months before payments begin.
 This is called a “grace period”.
 Contact the U.S. Department of Education for more information about repayment options.
 Federal Direct Loans will be credited to your student account once you confirm your attendance with the Business Office.